I know my clients were high on marijuana when I took them in for a drug screening. Why are the results Negative?

 What causes a client’s urine to show ‘temp out of range’?

 This may indicate the client brought clean urine to the collection site and substituted it for his own.
 It could also show that the client added fluid to his/her own urine at the time of collection.
+Or, a client might have a fever, thereby affecting the temperature of his urine.
 Our collection sites will require a second, observed specimen be provided and report refusal as suspicion of tampering.

 My client says she had a fever causing the urine to show ‘temp out of range’.
 Can this happen?

 This is possible.
 Our recommendation is for a retest as soon as possible.
 Alternately, an oral fluids or hair test could be taken that same day.

 Does eating a poppy seed covered bun cause a client’s specimen to be positive for Opiates?

 It is unlikely but possible, although one would have to consume an unusually high amount of poppy seeds to show a positive result.
 We recommend advising your clients or employees to avoid anything with poppy seeds during their testing period.

 Is there any way to tell by looking at the results and the levels if my client is exceeding a therapeutic dosage of his prescribed medication?

 No, not unless that evaluation is conducted by a physician with additional training and certification in substance abuse issues.
 These physicians, Medical Review Officers (MROs), may be able to provide such answers for you.